nixworks/public/news/2015/08/29/index.md

 ##### Islamic State in Iraq and the Levant
 ### [Turkey launches its first air strikes against ISIL in Syria. ](/news/2015/08/29/turkey-launches-its-first-air-strikes-against-isil-in-syria.md)
-_Context: Syria, Turkey, Islamic State in Iraq and the Levant_
+_Context: Syria, Islamic State in Iraq and the Levant, Turkey_

 ##### Iraq War (2014-present)
 ### [Roadside bombings in Iraq leave at least 10 people killed. ](/news/2015/08/29/roadside-bombings-in-iraq-leave-at-least-10-people-killed.md)
-_Context: Iraq, Iraq War (2014-present)_
+_Context: Iraq War (2014-present), Iraq_

 ##### Butterworth
 ### [A bus traveling between Butterworth and Willovale in the Eastern Cape, South Africa, drives off a cliff killing thirty-five people. ](/news/2015/08/29/a-bus-traveling-between-butterworth-and-willovale-in-the-eastern-cape-south-africa-drives-off-a-cliff-killing-thirty-five-people.md)